 Step #1: Write your own headline using this technique

 The Atlantic writers are responsible for coming up with their own headlines.
-This is no easy task, but there are certain methods you can use to creating a viral-worthy headline.
+This is no easy task, but there are certain methods you can use to create a viral-worthy headline.

 - Unique - How does your headline stand out from the competition?
 Have you tested it on Google to see if other people have used it?
 If you find copycats…change yours.

-- Ultra-specific – Next in line is to write a headline that describes your article clearly and distinctly.
-This is where using numbers and exact names comes in handy like Joel Friedlander did with 3 Simple Ways to Turn Your Website Archive into Profitable Books and eBooks.
+- Ultra-specific - Next in line is to write a headline that describes your article clearly and distinctly.
+This is where using numbers and exact names comes in handy.
+Look at how Joel Friedlander did it with his 3 Simple Ways to Turn Your Website Archive into Profitable Books and eBooks.

-- Urgent – The most common way to generate urgency in your readers is to give them a deadline like Why You Might Want to Delete Your Google Browser History Before Next Week.
-Another way is to simply tell your readers that something is broke…and they need to fix it.
+- Urgent - The most common way to generate urgency in your readers is to give them a deadline like Why You Might Want to Delete Your Google Browser History Before Next Week.
+Another way is to simply tell your readers that something is broken and that they need to fix it.
 Chris Garret’s 3 Ways to Fix Your Broken Marketing is a good example.

-Now a lot of the headlines I shared have all or some of the 4 U’s in them.
-The key to a great, viral-worthy headline is to get as many U’s in it as you can.
+Now, a lot of the headlines I shared with you have all or some of the “4 U”s in them.
+The key to a great, viral-worthy headline is to get as many “U”s in it as you can.

 Step #2: Allow professionals to rewrite your headline

-You may be the master of your content…and you may have used the 4 U’s to create a screaming good headline, but that doesn’t mean it couldn’t be better.
+You may be the master of your content…and you may have used the “4 U”s to create a screaming-good headline, but that doesn’t mean it could not be made better.

-After the writer submits his or her article with the preferred headline…the channel editors will often rewrite the headline.
+After the writer submits his or her article with the preferred headline, the channel editors often rewrite the headline.

-And after that, the homepage editor will probably rewrite it, too.
+And after that, the homepage editor might rewrite it, too.

 But that’s not all.
 Those headlines are often rewritten to appear on Twitter or Facebook.